 Now you can run bashdatacatalog-list commands to generate file lists.
 The output of bashdatacatalog-list is controlled using flags.
 For example, add the -s to list "static" files (input files that are always required regardless of the simulation period).
 You can list "temporal" files with the -t flag.
 You can filter temporal files according to a date range with the -r START, END argument.
-You can filter out files that exist using the -m flag (lists files that are missing).
+You can filter out files that are missing).
 You can specify different file list formats using the -f FORMAT argument.
 Below is a command that lists all the files in ExtDataCache that are missing for a simulation starting on 2017-01-01 and ending on 2017-12-31.